<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 • 22% of CMJ-NAS exhibit a unimodal curve (one peak)

-A lot can be taken from this article - however practitioners should take these findings with a grain of salt.
-Although an athlete displays a bimodal/unimodal curve Day 1 - that doesn't always mean this is their strategy every jump.
+A lot can be taken from this article - however, practitioners should take these findings with a grain of salt.
+Although an athlete displays a bimodal/unimodal curve on Day 1 - that doesn't always mean this is their strategy for every jump.
 First, establish a jumping protocol and ensure results are repeatable.
-Second, establish jumping proficiency with each one of your jumpers - from that point you will also have a solid database to draw conclusions from and identify a jump signature for each one of your athletes.
+Second, establish jumping proficiency with each one of your jumpers - from that point, you will also have a solid database to draw conclusions from and identify a jump signature for each one of your athletes.

 Taking It One Step Further (Train It)